15-year-old Gauff upsets '19 champ Osaka at Australian Open

 Gauff pulled this off with some big serving, consistent groundstrokes and by letting Osaka largely be her own undoing.

 Osaka made 30 unforced errors, Gauff merely 17.
-This was a rematch of a third-round match at the U.S. Open last September, which Osaka won in straight sets.
+This was a rematch from the third round at the U.S. Open last September; Osaka won that one in straight sets, then consoled a crying Gauff afterward and encouraged her to speak to the fans.

+“Her serve is way better,” Osaka said.
+"I feel like I wasn't really swinging freely, and she was."

 Osaka, for her part, made her own rapid ascent to the top of tennis, claiming the trophies at the U.S. Open in 2018 and Australian Open in 2019 to rise to No. 1 in the WTA rankings.
 She is only 22 herself.